 Our health is closely linked to the environment we live in.
 However, our climate is changing, with significant consequences for our health, wellbeing and safety.

-Climate change is the alteration of the world’s weather systems brought about by human activity.
+Climate change is a change in the world’s weather systems that occurs over decades.
+More of the recent changes in our climate have been brought about by human activity.
 Without intervention, the changing climate will have far-reaching and catastrophic consequences for our state, the country and other communities around the world.
 It is an urgent problem with implications at the global, national, community and personal level.

 The good news is that there are simple things we can all do now to build our resilience to the effects of climate change and help slow its pace.
 Many of these actions will also directly benefit our health, the environment and our wallets.

-Climate change is caused by increases in the amount of greenhouse gases (such as carbon dioxide, methane and nitrous oxide) in the atmosphere which causes the earth’s average temperature to rise.
+Climate change is caused by increases in the amount of greenhouse gases (such as carbon dioxide, methane and nitrous oxide) in the atmosphere, which cause the earth’s average temperature to rise.

-Greenhouse gases increase heat being trapped in the atmosphere, raising air and sea temperatures.
-They are primarily produced through the burning of fossil fuels (like coal) for electricity generation, as well as through the agricultural, mining, land management and transport sectors.
+Greenhouse gases trap heat in the atmosphere, raising air and sea temperatures.
+They are primarily produced through the burning of fossil fuels (like coal) for electricity generation, as well as through agricultural, mining, land management and transport practices.

-The effects of climate change are already being felt – air and sea temperatures are increasing and leading to changes in rainfall patterns, more frequent and severe extreme weather events and sea level rise.
+The effects of climate change are already being felt – air and sea temperatures are increasing and leading to changes in rainfall patterns, more frequent and increasingly severe extreme weather events and sea level rise.
+Because of global warming, Australia’s climate has warmed by just over 1.0°C since 1910.

 Victoria is already warmer and drier, and the CSIRO and Bureau of Meteorology predict that this trend will continue.
 This means there are likely to be more severe droughts, more heatwaves and increased bushfire activity.